-Climate ready city
+Climate resilient city

-Learn how Adelaide is becoming climate ready.
+Learn how Adelaide is embedding climate resilience in all that we do.

 Changes to the global climate (climate change) are clear.
 Documented increases in the average air and ocean temperature (by over 1 °C), widespread melting of snow and ice, and rising average sea level are just some examples.